rafaelgieschke/clevo-xsm-wmi/README.md

   In the original code you can only set these before the module loads.
 * Small application to visually control the keyboard lighting using the sysfs interface.
+* Cycle through colours rather than modes with the keyboard key.

 ### License
 This program is free software;  you can redistribute it and/or modify